kiwilan/seeds/README.md

 [![tests][tests-src]][tests-href]
 [![pipeline][pipeline-actions-src]][pipeline-actions-href]

-API for seeds pictures.
+API to use random pictures with seeders.
 You could use pictures from [this repo](https://gitlab.com/kiwilan/seeds-pictures).

 ## Setup